EO-DataHub/eodh-qa-prototype/README.md

 ## Structure

-The EODH QA Checker should enable the annotation of STAC collections/items in the EODH Catalogue with the results of processes (referred to as QA Check Workflows) intended to verify/validate the quality of datasets.
+The EODH _QA Checker_ should enable the annotation of STAC collections/items in the EODH Catalogue with the results of processes (referred to as _QA Check Workflows_) intended to verify/validate the quality of datasets.

 Each _QA Check Workflow_ provides the means to check a particular aspect of a collection/item’s quality.
 Each collection then has a defined set of _QA Check Workflows_ that should run against it at defined time intervals or triggered by defined events – to be handled by the EODH Event and Notification Service (ENS) - this is not implemented in this prototype.

-QA check workflows in this prototype are Python classes, which are subclasses of `eodh_qa_prototype.qa_check_workflows.base.BaseQACheckWorkflow`.
+_QA Check Workflows_ in this prototype are Python classes, which are subclasses of `eodh_qa_prototype.qa_check_workflows.base.BaseQACheckWorkflow`.
 The example repository of _QA Check Workflows_ in the module `eodh_qa_prototype.qa_check_workflows`.

-Collections are assigned a set of _QA Check Workflows_ to run against the collection as a whole, or individual items in teh collection.
+Collections are assigned a set of _QA Check Workflows_ to run against the collection as a whole, or individual items in the collection.
 In the prototype this is defined by `eodh_qa_prototype/etc/collectionqa.yaml`.

 Assigned QA check workflows are run by the QA Checker Runner.
-In the prototype this is `eodh_qa_prototype.runner.QACheckRunner` class.
+In the prototype this is the `eodh_qa_prototype.runner.QACheckRunner` class.

 ## Example Scripts